 For the boiling method, the undercooked chickens will be slightly soft and sometimes feel pasty and slippery; meanwhile, their properly cooked counterparts would have firm meat and skin.

-How about half-baked chickens?
-While fully-baked chicken is more tender and has harder skin, the undercooked baked chicken is less firm.
+How about baking chicken?
+For instance, do you know how long to bake chicken breast at 350 degrees so it comes out perfectly cooked?
+While fully-baked chicken is more tender and has harder skin, undercooked baked chicken is less firm.

 You can detect the improperly cooked chicken by its high level of springiness and thickness.
 It is somewhat rubbery or sometimes slippery when you touch its outer skin; meanwhile, you will feel it firm and inflexible when pulling fully cooked chicken meat.

 In the baking technique, chicken is undercooked when its texture doesn’t firm up.
 Also, the skin of the undercooked meat does not reach the expected level of crunchiness.